 Privacy breaches and spying

-Compromised cameras and microphones can be used to spy on residents.
-Attackers have public access to doorbell cameras and baby monitors.
-The immediate harm includes invasion of privacy, extortion, or surveillance by abusive partners or stalkers.
+Compromised cameras and microphones can be used to spy on inhabitants.
+Attackers may gain access to doorbell cameras and even baby monitors.
+The immediate harm includes invasion of privacy or surveillance by for example abusive stalkers.

 Ransomware and extortion

-Ransomware historically hit corporate targets, but smart-home ecosystems are increasingly implicated – attackers can extort households by threatening to expose recordings or lock access to smart locks, heating systems, and so on.
+Ransomware historically hit mostly corporate targets, but smart-home ecosystems are increasingly involved – attackers can impact on households by threatening to expose recordings or lock access to smart locks, heating systems, and so on.

 Financial fraud and identity theft